Bust of the emperor Caligula

 Caligula also introduced Rome to an eastern practice called proskynesis.
 Though it had different forms, it traditionally involved bowing and kissing a ruler when greeting them, thereby treating them as a god.
 From our sources, it seems proskenysis was rife at Caligula’s court.
 The later emperor Vitellius once shamed himself by falling at Caligula’s feet and addressing him as if he were a god.
 Another man, Pompeius Pennus, was spared his execution by Caligula, and was made to kiss the emperor’s left foot as a thank you.
 And at Caligula’s last meal before his assassination, we’re told that one of the consuls for that year passed the evening showering kisses on the emperor’s feet.

-The proskynesis was linked to another famous figure too: Alexander.
+The proskynesis was also associated with Alexander.
 He introduced it at his court in Bactria, Central Asia, in around 327 BC, demanding that Greeks, Macedonians, and Persians perform the act whenever they greeted him.
 This may have been caught up with Alexander’s “delusions of grandeur”, to put it lightly (or “belief he was a god” to put it bluntly).

 Alexander claimed divine descent from Zeus Ammon, and with Caligula too being the first emperor to demand worship as a god, it’s more than likely that Caligula looked to Alexander when introducing this to his court.
 Unfortunately for him—as his assassination would ultimately prove—in doing so he made a fatal error of judgement.